-STEP 2 - PRE-ASSEMBLE THE KIT
+STEP 2-PREASSEMBLE THE KIT

 Select one air helper spring and an upper bracket from your kit.
 Align the studs of the air spring with the mounting holes of the upper bracket and insert.
 Make sure the air inlet is visible through the large access hole in the upper bracket.
-Fasten the upper bracket to the air spring using the 3/8"-16 hex nut, see Figure "A".
-Next, install the brass elbow fitting into the air spring through the large access hole in the upper bracket.
+Fasten the upper bracket to the air spring using the 3/8"-16 flanged lock nuts, see Figure "A".
+Install the elbow fitting into the air spring through the large access hole in the upper bracket.
 Tighten the air fitting securely to engage the orange thread sealant.
-Position the elbow to point in the anticipated location of the air inflation valve see Figures "A" & "D".
-Select one lower bracket and orient the bracket so the lip of the lower bracket will be facing the inside of the vehicle see Figures "A" & "B".
-Attach the lower bracket to the air spring using $3/8"-16 \ge 3/4"$ flanged hex bolt through the center slot.
+Position the fitting to point to the anticipated location of the air inflation valves, see Figure "A" & "E".
+Select one lower bracket and place the bracket so the lip of the lower bracket will be next to the tire, see Figure "A".
+If you are installing this kit on a 1987 or earlier GMC pickup or a 1994 or earlier Dodge pickup review notices on Figure "A".
+Fasten the lower bracket using a 3/8"-16 x 3/4" flange hex bolt (finger tight) through the center slot into the threaded hole in the air spring.

-STEP 3 - PRE-FIT AND MARK / DRILL HOLES
+STEP 3-PRE-FIT AND MARK / DRILL HOLES